John M. Woolsey

-Family and education
+Family background

 Woolsey was born on January 3, 1877, in Aiken, South Carolina, to William Walton Woolsey and Katherine Buckingham Convers Woolsey.
 Woolsey was a descendant of George (Joris) Woolsey, one of the earliest settlers of New Amsterdam, and Thomas Cornell (settler).
 One member of his family graduated from Yale University in 1709; his granduncle Theodore Dwight Woolsey was president of that university from 1846 to 1872; and cousin Theodore Salisbury Woolsey was a professor of international law there.
 His half-sister, Gamel Woolsey, was a noted poet and novelist.

 John Woolsey attended private school in Englewood, New Jersey and Phillips Academy.
 He went on to Yale and received an Artium Baccalaureus degree there in 1898.
 He got his Bachelor of Laws in 1901 from Columbia Law School, where he was a founder of the Columbia Law Review.
-He was in private practice in New York City, New York from 1901 to 1929.
+He was in private practice in New York City from 1901 to 1929.

-Private practice
+Legal practice

-Woolsey continued his affiliation with Columbia after receiving his degree, teaching equity and serving as a member and chairman of the law school's Board of Visitors.
+After completing law school he entered private practice in New York City from 1901 to 1929.
+In addition, he continued his affiliation with Columbia after receiving his degree, teaching equity and serving as a member and chairman of the law school's Board of Visitors.
 He also served Harvard Law School on its Advisory Commission on Research in International Law.
-Woolsey was admiralty counsel to the French High Commission in New York City, and a member of a New York admiralty firm from 1920 until his appointment to the bench.
+Woolsey was admiralty counsel to the French High Commission in New York City, and a member of a New York admiralty law firm from 1920 until his appointment to the bench.